 State law in New Mexico declares that no idiot shall vote.
 It’s not clear at the time of publication whether a definition for “idiot” has yet been entered into statute.
 But if you choose Pez, Chocolate Santas or candy canes as your favorite holiday candy, I’d say your voting rights are likely to remain in tact.

 The largest privately owned home in America is situated in North Carolina.
 In the mountains of Asheville, a house with a square footage exceeding 4 acres and 250 rooms waits for you to get lost in.
-The fireplace is probably gigantic too, so it would probably take a lot of Pez to fill all the stockings hanging there.
-Pez is the winner in NC, followed by Snickers and Starburst.
+The fireplace is probably gigantic too, so it would probably take a lot of Snickers to fill all the stockings hanging there.
+Snickers is the winner in NC, followed by Reindeer Corn and Starburst.

 The official state beverage of North Dakota is milk.
 Awww.
 That’s so adorable.
 So I guess they won’t have a problem leaving out a glass or more of the milky goodness for Kris Kringle on Christmas Eve.
 Bottoms up Santa.
 Speaking of St Nick, North Dakota favors chocolate santas for their holiday candy.
 Pez and Reese Mini Cups run up.